- Psychology, Psychiatry,

 Are there any common misconceptions about the topic?

 Probably the biggest misconception is that creating good measurement instruments is simple and easy.
 It is neither.
 Developing a good measurement instrument is not much different from developing a good research study.
 It takes careful research and planning and can be time consuming.
 But, keep in mind that the results of any research study are only as good as its measurements.
 So, time and thought devoted to measurement will pay off in the long run.

 What advances do you hope we will see in the next 10 years?

 I’m going to talk about what I think will happen, rather than what I hope will happen.
 I think we will see more use of simulation-based testing.
 It is already common in medical licensure and other exams to see questions in which the test taker is shown a simulated patient or set of symptoms and asked how they would treat the patient or make a diagnosis.
 I think such simulation-based items have great potential in educational and licensure testing and I’m looking forward to seeing the developments made in this arena.

 Now a little bit about you…

-When you are not training, what do you do for fun?
+When you are not working, what do you do for fun?

 What is your all-time favorite book?